India plans space mission to send a satellite to Mars

 India's space exploration programme began in 1962.
 Four years ago, its Chandrayaan satellite found evidence of water on the moon.
 India is now looking at landing a wheeled rover on the Moon in 2014.

 Separately, the United States expects to land NASA's $2.5 billion Mars Science Laboratory vehicle at 1:31 a.m.
-EDT on Monday (1000 IST) next to a mountain that may harbour life-friendly environments.
+EDT on Monday (0431 GMT) next to a mountain that may harbour life-friendly environments.

 Last year, a Chinese Russian probe failed in a bid to send a satellite to Mars.